Growth marketing and growth hacking are terms you hear loosely thrown around.

 Who are the customers behind all those clicks?

-New research from Bing Ads allows us to better understand the five distinct stages all customers share:
+Research from Microsoft Ads allows us to better understand the five distinct stages of purchase intent all customers share:

-- Initiation: Getting background information and buying landscape to become a more informed researcher.
+- Awareness: Getting background information and buying landscape to become a more informed researcher.

-- Transaction: Finding where to buy, then seeing pricing and promotions, availability, and local stores.
+- Conversion: Finding where to buy, then seeing pricing and promotions, availability, and local stores – eventually making a purchase.

 2. Align Your Campaign & Business Goals